Cosby lawyers want jurors to hear from accuser's confidante - Philly

 Sheri Williams isn't responding to subpoena attempts, Cosby's lawyers said.
 Now they're seeking a judge's permission to read parts of her deposition into the record just as prosecutors did with Cosby's old testimony.

+The TV star entered the courthouse Friday for Day 10 of the retrial, which is expected to go to the jury next week.

-Judge Steven O'Neill is expected to rule on the request on Friday.
+Judge Steven O'Neill was expected to rule Friday on his lawyers' request to use Williams' deposition.

 Constand testified at Cosby's first trial last year that she and Williams were good friends and would speak "at all hours of the day: morning, noon, and night" and were in touch as she went to police in January 2005 with allegations he drugged and molested her about a year earlier.